JPBotelho/OpenGL-Sandbox/README.md

 # OpenGL renderer made in C# with OpenTK

-First OpenGL project; struggled to learn C++ at the same time so sticked with C# and found OpenTK which allows you to do mostly everything C++ OpenGL does besides write a performant program (in case it is written by me).
+First OpenGL project; struggled to learn C++ at the same time so sticked with C# and found OpenTK which allows you to do mostly everything C++ OpenGL does besides write a performant program (if i'm the one writing it).

 This is a diffuse/specular renderer, no PBR.